Women Managing Cattle

 - Understand that open feedlot runoff must be managed to comply with state environmental regulations

-- Registration is $50 and includes meals, refreshments and class materials.
+- Registration is $75 and includes refreshments and class notebook.

 - Class enrollment is limited to keep class sizes small and encourage discussion.
 Registrations accepted on first-come first-paid basis.